-Please note, as of August 2015, this article is superceded by the The Behaviour Specification Handbook
+Please note, as of August 2015, this article is superseded by the The Behaviour Specification Handbook

 In my previous article, Behaviour Specification Writing Methodology - Part 1, I discussed the prerequisites for writing Behaviour Specifications / scenarios.